rust-lang/lang-team/src/decision_process/examples.md

 > Hello! @Alan has proposed to merge this.
 This is a **reversible decision**,
 > which means that it will be affirmed once the "final comment period" of 10
-> days have passed, unless a team member pauses or suspends the decision.
+> days have passed, unless a team member places a "hold" on the decision (or cancels it).
 >
 > | Team member | State |
 > | --- | --- |